-- support full-field localization. - Multi-source localization.
-Previous works typically formulate the single sound localization task as a single-label classification problem [10].
-They estimate the most likely one direction among several pre-defined degrees.
+- Multi-source localization.
+Previous works typically formulate the single sound localization task as a singlelabel classification problem [10].
+The localization system estimates the most likely one direction among several pre-defined degrees.
 However, it is nontrivial to extend such a single source localization method to multi-source scenarios, especially when the number of sound sources is not known. - New environment adaptation.
 We observe a substantial performance decrease of previous works when they work in a new environment.
 For example, neural network-based source localization methods suffer dramatic performance degradation when estimating new data collected in unseen environments (i.e., unseen data).
 Ideally, our system should evolve and adapt to new working environments with minimum extra training.

 To this end, we propose DeepEar, a multi-source localization system with binaural microphones.
 DeepEar mimics the signal processing pipeline of the human auditory system.
-First, the audio data is transformed into the time-frequency domain on the equivalent rectangular bandwidth (ERB) scale.
-Then, a temporal encoder network is designed to extract the latent representation of sounds.
-To enable multi-source fullfield localization, we partition the 2D horizontal space into a number of sectors, and model the multiple sound localization as a multi-label classification problem.
+First, the audio data is transformed into the time-frequency domain.
+Then, an encoder network is designed to extract the latent representation of sounds.
+To enable multi-source fullfield localization, we partition the 2D space into a number of subsectors, and model the multiple sound localization as a multi-label classification problem.
 The number of subsectors can be configured and changed according to application requirements.
-To adapt the model to new environments, we first train a global model on a large amount of readily available public data sets.
-Note that during the training of the global model, we do not need to collect any data from end-users or their working environments such as their homes or offices, which dramatically simplifies data collection and global model training.
-To bootstrap the training process, DeepEar harnesses a transfer learning strategy and fine-tunes the global model with a small amount of new data collected in the target environments during the usage of end-users.
-In this way, our method can reduce the data collection overhead involved in training a global model, as well as cope with the heterogeneity of working environments with the minimum effort of endusers.
-The contributions of this paper can be summarized as follows.
+To bootstrap the training process, we first train a global model with a large amount of readily available public data sets.
+Note that during the training of the global model, we do not need to collect any data from end users or their working environments such as their homes or offices, which dramatically simplifies data collection and global model training.
+To adapt the global model to new environments, DeepEar harnesses a transfer learning strategy and re-trains the global model with a small amount of new data collected in the target environments during the usage of end users.
+In this way, our method can 1) reduce the data collection overhead involved in training a global model, and 2) cope with the heterogeneity of working environments with the minimum effort of end users.

-To highlight the contribution of this paper, we propose DeepEar, the first bionic sound localization system for binaural microphones that can locate multiple sources without a priori knowledge of the number of sources.
 Comprehensive experiments are conducted in both anechoic and reverberant environments.
-The results show a 93% sound detection accuracy and 7.4° azimuth estimation error in the multiple-source scenario, which outperforms the deep learning-based state-of-the-art in various experiment settings.
-A real-world case study also illustrates that the ears of binaural microphones play a pivotal role in disambiguation, which can improve sound localization performance significantly.
+The experiment results show that DeepEar can achieve a 93% sound detection accuracy and 7.4° azimuth estimation error in the multiple-source scenario, which outperforms a deep learning-based state-of-the-art in various experiment settings.
+The real-world case study also illustrates that ears play a pivotal role in disambiguation, which can improve sound localization performance significantly.

 The paper is organized as follows.
 In Sec.
 II, we briefly introduce the background and present the empirical results of our feasibility study.
 We elaborate the detailed design in Sec.
 III.
 Then, Sec.
 IV and Sec.
 V describe the implementation and evaluation results.
-Related works are summarized in Sec.
-VI.
-Finally, Sec.
-VII concludes this paper.
+Related works are summarized in